lattejed/learnyouatezos.com/pages/chapter_001.md

 As stated above, a main goal of this book is to be both approachable (light hearted, literally and figuratively colorful, appropriately paced) but also be *thorough* and exacting.
 The magic of *Learn You a Haskell* is that is assumes little to no prior knowledge and almost never leaves the reader scratching their head, left on their own to figure something out.

-And that's an achievement for a topic as complex and abstract as Haskell -- a programming language that can be challenging to learn even for seasoned software engineers.
+And that's an achievement for a topic as complex and abstract as Haskell &mdash; a programming language that can be challenging to learn even for seasoned software engineers.

 If this book captures a little bit of spirit of its namesake, the author will consider it a success.